 Alec Katz playing is inspiring and confident.
 Alec is a fresh new voice in jazz.
 His piano style is authentic – true to real jazz roots, yet his style is original – Joe Hunt

-Alec started playing piano at the early age and took classical piano and theory lessons.
-He was introduced to jazz by his uncle, an amateur jazz pianist and enthusiast.
+Alec started playing piano at an early age and took classical piano and theory lessons.
+He was introduced to jazz by his uncle, an amateur jazz pianist, and enthusiast.
 Later he formed his first bands in high school and played gigs during his army service.

 In the late ’90s studied at The Royal Conservatory, The Hague (Holland).
 His mentors were great masters Frans Elsen and Barry Harris.
 During the years in The Nederlands Alec has played and recorded with some of the finest European musicians such as Niels Tausk, Klemens Marktl, Benjamin Herman and John Engels.
 He graduated with honors from The Royal Conservatory with B.M.
 Degree in jazz piano performance.

 Upon his return to Israel, Alec Katz has formed his own trio and started a collaboration with the jazz vocalist Simona Arones.
 Alec and Simona have made numerous musical projects as well as recording with the legendary drummer Billy Hart and a few years later the recording in New York featuring great keyboard player Harry Whitaker and drummer Daniel Freedman.

 Alec continues performing at major music events and festivals such as Red Sea Jazz Festival, Tel Aviv Jazz Festival, Givatayim Theater, Tel Aviv Museum and Heichal Ha-Tarbut (Cultural Palace, Charles Bronfman Auditorium) and as a soloist with Jerusalem Symphony Orchestra.